-The IT team monitors the impact of the policy using internal logging of incidents, and by surveying students, parents and staff.
-Any suspicious or inappropriate activity is reported to the appropriate member of SLT via the E-safety Officer.

-This policy is reviewed annually by the member of SLT responsible for e-safety, working with the E-Safety Officer and the Network Manager.
+- The IT team monitors the impact of the policy using internal logging of incidents, and by surveying students, parents and staff.
+Any suspicious or inappropriate activity is reported to the appropriate member of SLT. - This policy is reviewed annually by the member of SLT responsible for e-safety, working with the IT Manager.

-Acceptable Use Policies - Students
+Acceptable Use Policy for Students